ULHPC/resif/docs/Command-line-interface.md

                                   (sources, build, repository) to be put
                                   outside the rootinstall (in an associated
                                   subdirectory in $HOME/.resif).
-  --swsets-config path            Path to a file defining the software sets.
+  --swsets-config TEXT            Path to a file defining the software sets.
   --help                          Show this message and exit.

 ```